Most people have a very fluid idea about what lies between wit and insult, although most people are far more proficient at the latter.

 - Learn from your parents’ mistakes, use birth control.

-A backhanded (or left-handed) compliment, or asteism, is an insult that is disguised as, or accompanied by, a compliment, especially in situations where the belittling or condescension is intentional.
+A backhanded (is that left-handed) compliment, or asteism, is an insult that is disguised as, or accompanied by, a compliment, especially in situations where the belittling or condescension is intentional.
 Some examples are:-

 - How quaint!
 I envy your courage!